Siphon880gh/devbrain/Cross-Platform - React Native/_EF REFRESHERS - Native React.md

 EF are things you easily forget if you haven't done the language/framework in a while.
 These Easily Forgotten aspects need to be reviewed, especially to avoid wasting time relearning or rediscovering, especially if the errors are not obvious or may mislead you to wasting time.

+How to use:
+- The next section are most common commands to manage development of your React Native app.
+- Use a persistent table of contents to review Native React's important components and quirks (so you don't spend hours trying to fix something you think is bad code when it's a React Native quirk or limitation).

 ---

 ## Reorientation